latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Assistance programs Butte County.
+Assistance programs in Butte County.

 Whether it is emergency housing assistance (rent, security deposits, mortgages, or utility bills), free groceries or meals, gasoline vouchers, or even credit counseling, there is assistance in Butte County.
 Find the main churches, charities, as well as non-profit organizations to apply at for free items or grants in Chico and the county.
 There are even government cash programs for paying rent, buying clothes, and covering others expenses.

 Low income families in Oroville, Chico or Butte County can get emergency financial assistance when they are faced with a crisis.
 The non-profits, charities, and social service agencies do their best to provide help.
-There are also resources for immigrants ,migrant workers and single moms, including with housing needs or medical issues.
+There are also resources for immigrants, migrant workers and single moms, including with housing needs or medical issues.

-• Weatherization assistance lowers energy bills - Beginning in 1979 the agency has administered the federal government funded weatherization program.
-They will provide free energy saving services, home improvements and upgrades, and also products to low to moderate income Butte County residents.
+• Weatherization assistance lowers energy bills - They will provide free energy saving services, home improvements or upgrades, and also products to low to moderate income Butte County residents.
 Some of the improvements they can make to your home include caulking, furnace tune ups and repairs, additional insulation, and much much more.
+All of the work is free to the homeowner.

 • Housing Maintenance and Repair Program - The Agency will rehabilitate, develop, constructs, and repair affordable housing for low to moderate-income families.
 So if your home is unsafe, or maybe needs energy saving improvements, then the community action agency may be able to help.
-They actively competes in bidding of work projects, and collaborates with various programs of other public agencies to modernize and repair homes.

-A network of volunteers and nonprofit organizations run the Regional Food Bank from their Oroville as well Chico warehouse.
-Also note that food resources are available at a very low cost to member organizations of the Food Bank.
-To become a member of the food bank organization, contact the community action agency for more information.
-New products and grocery items are frequently received and passed out.
-In addition, surplus food that is made available by the government Temporary Emergency Food Assistance Program and this additional aid is distributed to individuals and families each month at locations throughout the five-county region.
+• Food assistance - They also run a Regional Food Bank throughout the region.
+New products and grocery items are frequently received and passed out, including protein drinks for seniors, meat, baby formula and more.
+In addition, surplus food that is made available by the government Temporary Emergency Food Assistance Program and this additional aid is distributed to individuals and families each month at locations.

 • Transportation programs are offered by community action.
 They try to help job seekers in Butte County, gig workers, people that have an interview and others to get the assistance they need.
 This may be a free bus pass or voucher for gasoline.
 Or a few dollars to pay for a car payment or Uber/Lyft ride for an interview.
 More on free gasoline cards for low income.